r-kitaev/limb/docs/en/architecture/lmb_toolkit.md

 * lmbToolkit :: **merge($tools)** — merges the current set of tools with new tools.
 The new tools have more priority than the old one.
 It proved to be very useful for unit testing.
 * lmbToolkit :: **extend($tools)** — extends the current set of tools with new tools.
 However if the current set of tools has a method that also supported by new tools an exception is thrown.

-lmbBaseTools is registered in lmbToolkit by default.
+[lmbBaseTools](../../../toolkit/docs/en/toolkit/lmb_base_tools.md) is registered in lmbToolkit by default.

 ## Other lmbToolkit sub-system classes

 Class name | Description
 -----------|------------
-lmbBaseTools | Contains the most common factory methods and objects for a web based application such as Request, Response, DbConnection, etc. lmbStaticTools | Defines a static set of tools.
-Useful with unit testing. lmbAbstractTools | An abstract class that returns all class methods from getToolsSignatures().
-It's common to inherit from this class in order to create your own tools. lmbMockToolsWrapper | Allows to use mock objects with lmbToolkit. lmbCompositeToolkitTools | Allows to compose several tools within one container. lmbCompositeNonItersectingToolkitTools | A child of lmbCompositeToolkitTools class.
+[lmbBaseTools](../../../toolkit/docs/en/toolkit/lmb_base_tools.md) | Contains the most common factory methods and objects for a web based application such as Request, Response, DbConnection, etc.
+[lmbStaticTools](../../../toolkit/docs/en/toolkit/lmb_static_tools.md) | Defines a static set of tools.
+Useful with unit testing.
+[lmbAbstractTools](../../../toolkit/docs/en/toolkit/ | An abstract class that returns all class methods from getToolsSignatures().
+It's common to inherit from this class in order to create your own tools.
+[lmbMockToolsWrapper](../../../toolkit/docs/en/toolkit/lmb_mock_tools_wrapper.md) | Allows to use mock objects with lmbToolkit.
+[lmbCompositeToolkitTools](../../../toolkit/docs/en/toolkit/lmb_composite_toolkit_tools.md) | Allows to compose several tools within one container.
+[lmbCompositeNonItersectingToolkitTools](../../../toolkit/docs/en/toolkit/lmb_composite_non_itersecting_toolkit_tools.md) | A child of lmbCompositeToolkitTools class.
 This class prevents tools from intersection.